Gigaspaces/xap-docs/site/content/early_access/kubernetes-overview.markdown

-This section describes how to deploy the GigaSpaces data grid and InsightEdge in a Kubernetes environment.
-The integration is packaged as a [Helm chart](https://docs.helm.sh/developing_charts/#charts), and is located at `$XAP_HOME/tools/kubernetes/charts/xap`.
+This section describes how to deploy GigaSpaces products in a Kubernetes environment.
+The integration is packaged as a [Helm chart](https://docs.helm.sh/developing_charts/#charts).
+You can deploy the full InsightEdge platform, which includes the data grid, using the Helm chart located at `<home directory>/tools/kubernetes/charts/insightedge`, or just the data grid using the Helm chart located at `<home directory>/tools/kubernetes/charts/xap`.

+{{%note%}}
-**Note:** The GigaSpaces Kubernetes integration is under active development and is subject to change.
-You can use the XAP Helm chart to deploy both the data grid and the InsightEdge platform.
+The GigaSpaces Kubernetes integration is under active development and is subject to change.
+Additionally, you can use the `xap` Helm chart to deploy both the data grid and the InsightEdge platform.
+{{%/note%}}

 ## Prerequisites